SoftUni-Internal/interactive-content/EN/03-Iterators-and-Comparators/01-Variable-Arguments(Varargs).md

 In the example above, the method named `display()` accepts varargs of type String.

-The `values` variable is implicitly declared as an array of type String.
+The "**values**" variable is implicitly declared as an array of type String.

-Therefore, inside the method, the `values` variable is accessed using the array syntax.
+Therefore, inside the method, the "**values**" variable is accessed using the array syntax.

 As you can see, we are invoking this method multiple times by passing a **different number of arguments** each time we invoke it.